 If you are a mother, you can always use this great excuse: “It is because of my pregnancy”.
 People tend to be very understanding and forgiving when you say that.

-Pregnancy is the best excuse for carrying extra weight and, although forgiving ourselves is extremely important, every mother must take into consideration that this excuse is only valid around her pregnancies and not for many years later.
+Pregnancy is the best excuse for carrying extra weight and, although forgiving ourselves is extremely important, every mother must take into consideration that this excuse is only valid around her pregnancies, but not for many years later.

-If your reason to be overweight is pregnancy, make sure you use this excuse only for up to a year after your child’s birth.
+If your reason for being overweight is pregnancy, make sure you use this excuse only for up to a year after your child’s birth.
 You are in serious denial if someone says to you “Oh, congratulations!
 So how old is your child now?” and your answer is “5 years”…